genx-tech/gx-model/docs/EntityDefinition.md

         { code: 'CNT', name: 'Contact', desc: 'Only your contacts can see' }, { code: 'PRI', name: 'Private', desc: 'Only yourself can see' }
     ]

+###
+Activators will always applied when forceUpdate is set to true